Hunter Abbott: 24 Hour Racing

-After a last minute call up from CWS Racing, Abbott competed in the 2016 Dubai 24 Hour, finishing 2nd in the SP3 class driving a Ginetta G55 GT4.
+After a last minute call up from CWS Racing, Abbott competed in the 2016 Dubai 24 Hour, finishing second in the SP3 class driving a Ginetta G55 GT4.
 The team had led the race until three hours from the end when a belt failure forced the car into the pits for an additional pit-stop.

 GT racing

 Abbott driving for Rob Austin Racing at Circuit de Spa-Francorchamps in the 2009 British GT season.

 2006 saw a move into GT racing for Abbott.
 He entered the 2006 British GT season, driving in the GTC class with a Porsche 996 GT3 racing for RPM Motorsport.
-The highlight of the year was finishing 2nd in the Pau Grand Prix.
-After the Snetterton round of the championship Hunter left RPM and joined Paul Mace's Specialist Direct team also driving a Porsche 996 GT3.
+The highlight of the year was finishing second in the Pau Grand Prix.
+After the Snetterton round of the championship, Abbott left RPM and joined Paul Mace's Specialist Direct team also driving a Porsche 996 GT3.

 After a brief hiatus in 2007, when he returned to Oval racing, he once again joined the British GT grid, beginning a long racing partnership with Rob Austin Racing.
 Partnering Rob Austin in the teams Ginetta G50, the pair managed to finish second in the GT4 class of the 2008 season, taking three class wins.
 At the Oulton Park round of the championship, Abbott had a spectacular 100mph crash in his Ginetta, flipping several time before coming to rest on its roof where it burst into flames.
 Abbott was trapped in the car for 18 seconds while on fire.
 The driver's door was jammed shut and he escaped from the car by crawling through the roll cage and out of the passenger side of the car.
 Quick thinking by Abbott and efficient work by the race marshals meant that he escaped with only minor burns and injuries.
 After 2 weeks Abbott returned to the series and took a double victory at Knockhill.